Page Reviewed / Updated - Jun. 2017

-Caregiver respite programs provide trained caregivers that attend to an individual in need of care to give their primary caregiver time to relax and attend to their own needs.
-Care is provided by 3rd party agencies which are funded by grants from two national organizations; the Alzheimer’s Foundation of America and the Alzheimer’s Association.
+Caregiver respite programs provide trained caregivers that attend to an individual in need of care in order to give their primary caregiver time to relax and attend to their own needs.
+Care is provided by third party agencies, which are funded by grants from two national organizations; the Alzheimer’s Foundation of America and the Alzheimer’s Association.

 The Alzheimer’s Foundation of America (AFA) provides “Family Respite Care Grants” by funding local, non-profit, member organizations.
 These organizations work directly with the families to administer the grants.
-These local organizations sometimes combine funds with other sources so the name “Family Respite Care Grants” may not always be used by each chapter.
+These local organizations sometimes combine funds with other sources, so each chapter may not always use the name “Family Respite Care Grants”.

 Alone, respite care is not a solution to paying for senior care, but when combined with other care options and tax credits, respite care might make the difference that enables an Alzheimer’s patient to continue receiving care in the home instead of moving to a residential community.